fm4dd/gm-study-max/training/adder4/readme.md

 1	    |0	      |1	                 |1                        |0              |Propagate
 1	    |1	      |1	                 |1                        |1              |Generate/Propagate

 We can see two CARRY conditions: it is either generated (as part of the addition result), or propagated (if the CARRY IN bit was set).
-We introduce two new variables, Carry Generate (G) and Carry Propagate (P):
+We introduce two new variables, Carry Generate (G) and Carry Propagate (P), and built a 4-bit carry-lookahead adder module.
+The 4-bit carry-lookahead adder module has 3 stages:
+1. Pre-calculation of Pi, Gi for each stage
+2. Calculation of carry Ci for each stage (carry generator block)
+3. Combine Ci and Pi of each stage to generate the sum bits S

+Logical arrangement:

 <img src="img/8-bit_carry_lookahead_adder.svg" width="700px">

 The picure above shows the logic design of the 8-bit adder, built from two 4-bit carry-lookahead adder modules.
-The input example calculates 4 + 12 = 16 (hex: 10)
+The input example calculates 4 + 12 = 16 (hex: 10).

 ### Input/Output Assignment: